Skip to content

 Variety shows

-The original and, many would say, still the best is Mervyn Stutter's Pick Of The Fringe, which has been running at the Gilded Balloon for an incredible 15 years.
+The original and, many would say, still the best is Mervyn Stutter's Pick Of The Fringe, which has been running for an incredible 20 years.
 This lunchtime event packs in seven or eight short extracts from the whole gamut of Fringe entertainment - and, as well as giving ideas for future ticket purchases, makes a good-value show in its own right.
-The idea has been copied recently by a handful of competitors, including notorious (if improbable) celebrity couple Neil and Christine Hamilton, whose rather saucier interpretation of the concept runs over at the Pleasance Dome.

 << Choosing from programmes Flyers >>